nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

     - Git 2.25.0 or later if you wish to upload the add-on to a repository such as [Bitbucket] or [Github] (optional.
 See below).
 You can use various Git clients, such as [Git Bash], [Cygwin's Git][Git for Cygwin], and [TortoiseGit].
     - The [NVDA Community Add-on Template][add-on template] for ease of add-on file and folder packaging and management (optional).

-Note: if you're using Windows 10 Anniversary Update or later and wish to use Ubuntu on Windows (AKA [Windows Subsystem for Linux][WSL]), you can use Advanced Packaging Tool (APT) to obtain SCons and Gettext.
+Note: if you're using Windows 10 Anniversary Update or later and wish to use Ubuntu on Windows (AKA [Windows Subsystem for Linux][WSL]), Python is already installed.
+You can then use Advanced Packaging Tool (APT) to obtain SCons and Gettext.
 You can then use pip to download and install Markdown.

 ### Add-on Development Folder Structure